 Can I use a regular LLC instead of a PLLC for my New York Practice?

-No practicing through a regular LLC or corporation in New York is a criminal offense punishable by a fine, imprisonment, and loss of licensure.
+No, practicing through a regular LLC or corporation in New York is a criminal offense punishable by a fine, imprisonment, and loss of licensure.
+To see if your specific profession requires a PLLC, review our Directory of Professions Requiring a Professional Entity.

-Do you need a lawyer to form a PLLC in New York?
+Do I need a lawyer to form a PLLC in New York?

 No. A lawyer isn’t needed to form a Professional LLC.
 However, setting up a PLLC is complicated, and an experienced business formation lawyer can help you navigate the process.